-What first comes to mind when you think of the Vatican?
+What the first thing that comes to mind when you think of the Vatican?

 For many, the answer is the Sistine Chapel.